Alfred Sung

 Alfred Sung (born 14 June 1948) is a Canadian fashion designer and businessman.
 He is well known for producing apparel, fragrance, accessories and home fashions for women and men.
 He was born in Shanghai and raised in Hong Kong.
 Sung is the brother of late Hong Kong actress Lydia Shum.
 He is also a founder of Club Monaco, a mid-priced, high-end casual clothing retailer.

 Early life

-Sung aspired to become a fine artist contrary to his parents' wishes that he pursue a traditional profession.
+Sung aspired to become a fine artist contrary to his parents' wishes that he pursues a traditional profession.
 In time, his father compromised and agreed to send him to Paris where he studied couture at the notable Chambre Syndicale de la Couture Parisienne.

 After graduating with first-place honours, Sung moved to New York City to study at the Parsons School of Design.
 Upon completion, he began the task of honing his talent while working as an assistant designer for a Seventh Avenue dress manufacturer.